maniaplanet/documentation/client/shortcuts.md

 * Pg Up (or Mouse wheel up): raise the cursor position
 * Pg Dn (or Mouse wheel down): lower the cursor position
 * Space (or Left mouse button): places selected block type at the cursor position
 * Right Ctrl (or Right mouse button) : rotates block selection
+* Left Ctrl : Record or Playback Editors input replay (on New Map selection)

 ## Terraforming: